scala/docs.scala-lang/_overviews/scala3-migration/scala3-migrate.md

 In this specific case:
  - we don’t need to remove `-Yrangepos`.
  - `kind-projector` plugin has been replaced in the previous step
- - `Xplugin:semanticdb` is added through an sbt setting `semanticdbEnabled := true` that is set by scala3-migrate (this tool).
+ - `Xplugin:semanticdb` and all the specific options of the `semanticdb` plugin starting by `-P:semanticdb:...` are added through an sbt setting `semanticdbEnabled := true` that is set by scala3-migrate (this tool).
 If `semanticdb` is added through `compilerPlugin` or `addCompilerPlugin`, it will be listed as a library dependency when we execute migrate-libs.
 The support of SemanticDB is now shipped into the Scala 3 compiler, and will be configured with the same setting:
 `semanticdbEnabled := true`.
 Scala3-migrate doesn't enable SemanticDB in Scala 3 unless it's configured in the build.